MR. IBRAHIM MUSTAFA MAGU

 His last assignment before receiving the nod of President Buhari to step in as acting EFCC chair was as a member of the investigative committee convened by the National Security Adviser, Babagana Monguno, to probe the procurement of arms in the Armed Forces between 2007 and 2015.

-The 53-year-old crack detective is a native of Maiduguri, Borno State, and holds an honours degree in Accounting from the University of Maiduguri.
+The 53-year-old crack detective is a native of Maiduguri, Borno State, and holds an honours degree in Accounting from the Ahmadu Bello University.

 Since enlisting into the Nigeria Police in 1990 as Assistant Superintendent of Police, he has attended numerous courses both locally and internationally, including at the famous FBI Institute, in the United States and the London Metropolitan Police Institute.